rich1143/C-strings/README.md

 [(see "fixing memory problems" below)](#fixing-memory-problems).
 Do be careful to not remove or weaken the tests, though; at a minimum you definitely want to be able to pass the tests as given.

-On a related note, don't over focus on the tests. `gtest` frankly doesn't give you super useful error messages or info when things fail.
-You can get more information using the `gdb` debugger, but that's not trivial to use.
-In many cases it will be as or more useful to write little bits of code that print out useful information from your code to help with debugging.
-You'll eventually want to remove all that, but it may be *awfully* useful while you're exploring.

 ## Fixing memory problems